Do you want to tweet your newly published blog posts automatically?

 If you want to add the same image to every tweet, then you can simply paste that picture’s URL into the ‘Image URL’ field.
 For example, you may want to add your website’s custom logo to every tweet.

-We hope this article helped you send automatic tweets when you publish new posts in WordPress.
-You may also want to look at our tutorial on how to add web push notifications to your WordPress website and our expert picks for the best social media plugins.
+We hope this article has helped you send automatic tweets when you publish new posts in WordPress.
+You may also want to look at our guide on how to add click-to-tweet boxes in your posts and our expert picks for the best social media plugins.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.